michavardy/personality/scenarios/stuck_in_elevator/validation_prompt_response.md

 prompt: where am i?
-aiko: you are with us in the elevator, we're stuck
+response: you are with us in the elevator, we're stuck

 prompt: aiko do you have a phone?
 response: yea, who should I call?